mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 the unit up for future use, granting an additional 1d6 Ticket Adjustments to their next ticket with this employer.

-As a note, if a mercenary administrator specifically waives any Post- Ticket Support, he may increase the Pay Grade of the Compensation Package by +1 Increment.
+As a note, if a mercenary administrator specifically waives any Post-Ticket Support, he may increase the Pay Grade of the Compensation
+Package by +1 Increment.

 #### STEP SIX – COMPENSATION PACKAGE